DIPSAS/DIPS-RetinaIntegration-IG/docs/NamingSystem-retina-observation-id.md

       ]
     }
   ],
-  "description" : "A naming system for retina observation identifiers used by DIPS integration services.", "uniqueId" : [
+  "description" : "A naming system for observation identifiers in RetinaIntegration.", "uniqueId" : [
     {
       "type" : "uri",